 Spot the electric box street art and colourful buildings

 This is a great project which involves every electrical box in the city being painted with some kind of cartoon or famous person.
-There are literally hundreds so make sure to look out for them as you walk around the city.
+There are literally hundreds so make sure to look out for them as you walk around Tirana.
 I spent my whole day trying to spot as many as I could.

 There are also lots of colourful buildings in Tirana.
-This was started by the mayor who was also an artist in an attempt to jazz up the old soviet buildings.
+This was started by the mayor, who was also an artist, in an attempt to jazz up the old soviet buildings.
 Walking along the banks of the river you'll be sure to spot a few!

-marvel at Skanderbeg Square
+Marvel at Skanderbeg Square

 This is the central plaza of Tirana and you'll no doubt pass through here at some point during your stay.
 It is home to the National Historical Museum, the Opera, the Et'hem Bey Mosque and the Skanderbeg monument dedicated to the Albanian nobleman who resisted the Ottomans.